REWILD-FIRE/rewild_fire_website/content/authors/Alberti/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - University of Udine

+# The order within the user group
+order_groups:
+  - 1

 ---